Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ### Tool

-MICROSOFT SQL SERVER was utilized for importing and inspecting the dataset, check for duplicate records, and identifying null values to standardize the dataset for data quality assurance.
+Microsoft SQL Server was used to import and inspect the dataset, check for duplicate records, and identify null values to standardize the dataset for data quality assurance.

 ### Exploratory Data Analysis